 The best thing to do is visit a mobile phone store and have a look at their Doro phone options, as well as comparing them to a cheaper smartphone alternative.
 Then ask a member of staff to go through some of the main features you’d use every day and see if the Doro phone is right for you.

-If you are a hearing aid wearer and are thinking about purchasing a Doro mobile phone, speak to your audiologist as you’ll need to double check your hearing aids are compatible with said device.
+If you are a hearing aid wearer and are thinking about purchasing a smartphone like the Doro mobile phone, speak to your audiologist as you’ll need to double check your hearing aids are compatible with said device.
 Or failing that, what hearing aids are compatible with each Doro model.

-Alternatively, please call one of our audiologists free on 0800 567 7621 for any advice you may have on Doro phones, other best phones for hard of hearing or Bluetooth hearing aids and hearing aid compatibility.
+We are here to support you and your hearing healthcare and we can also put you in touch with your local audiologist.
+Please call one of our experts free on 0800 567 7621 for any advice about the best phones for hard of hearing or Bluetooth hearing aids and hearing aid compatibility.
+Alternatively, you can fill out the contact form further down the page.

 Read Next: Bluetooth Hearing Aids